Daniel-KM/Omeka-S-module-BulkEdit/README.md

 Current processes are:
 - Replace value of a property (directly or via regex)
+- Remove the literal value of a property
 - Prepend or append a string to a value of a property
 - Set or remove language of a property
 - Set visibility of a property public or private